zerolawtech/ZAP-Tech/tests/README.md

 ## Organization

-Tests for SFT are sorted by the main contract being tested, then optionally by the main contract being interacted with and the methods being called.
+Tests for ZAP are sorted by the main contract being tested, then optionally by the main contract being interacted with and the methods being called.

 ## Subfolders